- The Learning Environment

 The Learning Environment

 Class size is limited for language courses in order to promote each student’s participation and interaction with the instructors, as well as other students in a visually accessible environment.
-The use of the target language is essential in class, and, as such, classes are taught only using American Sign Language.
-Aspects of Deaf Culture are deeply incorporated, and all courses require students to explore and experience ASL with the Deaf Community directly by attending ASL immersion events within the community.
+The use of the target language is essential in class, and, as such, classes are taught only using ASL.
+Aspects of Deaf culture are deeply incorporated, and all courses require students to explore and experience ASL with the Deaf community directly by attending ASL immersion events within the community.
 A visually accessible medium is incorporated whenever possible.
-All assignments are posted and submitted via UBLearns, and online resources and multimedia tools are heavily utilized to accommodate diverse learning styles, and to promote deep engagement and participation.
+Online resources and multimedia tools are heavily utilized to accommodate diverse learning styles, and to promote deep engagement and participation.

 About Our Facilities